 1. the act or an instance of affirming; state of being affirmed.

 2. the assertion that something exists or is true.

 3. something that is affirmed; a statement or proposition that is declared to be true.

 4. confirmation or ratification of the truth or validity of a prior judgment, decision, etc.

-There is nothing to lose considering it is simply a line or few to keep us positive and moving in the direction we want to go.
+There is nothing to lose considering it is simply a line or two to keep us positive and moving in the direction we want to go.

 Take a look at this

 - I am enjoying the things in my marriage that I already have and make me happy.